OpenTermsArchive/docs/content/memos/writing-reference.en.md

 # Writing reference

 Each memo must be composed of the elements detailed below.
-You must follow this structure when writing.
+You must follow this structure when writing your memos.

 ## Title